-engineering works may fall within the notion of State aid if the economic measures are clearly geared towards the broadband sector.
-The Guidelines also note (footnote 105) that whenever the State aid measure covers the funding of new passive infrastructure elements, such as ducts or poles, access should in principle be granted and be unlimited in time.
+Regarding State aid, reference should be made to the EU Guidelines for the application of State aid rules in relation to the rapid deployment of broadband networks (2013/C25/01).7 It should be noted that, according to these Guidelines (footnote 43), the public funding of civil engineering works may amount to State Aid, if the economic measures are clearly geared towards the broadband sector.
+The Guidelines also note (footnote 105) that whenever State aid measures cover the funding of new passive infrastructure elements, such as ducts or poles, access should, in principle, be granted and be unlimited in time.